 - Only pay for energy that you use.

 Aside from unplugging devices you aren’t using, you can take this concept a bit further by using motion sensors for lights that you leave on all night.
 That way you have the convenience of the lights when you need them, without having to pay for their energy consumption even when you aren’t using them.
 In the same vein, you can use timers on your fans as well as your water heaters.
 This means that you only heat water when you need them, and can have your fan on and running just long enough to air out a room, even when you’re not there.
+You can hire a roofer to install solar panels and save a hefty sum of money on electricity

 - Explore alternative energy sources